What’s the difference between an accelerometer and a tilt sensor?

 Applications where electrolytic tilt sensors leave accelerometers in the dust

 Looking for a tilt sensor?
-Check out our product selection guide or talk with one of our applications engineers today and find out how Fredericks inclinometers and tilt sensors deliver high repeatability and accuracy without breaking the bank.
+Check out our product selection guide or talk with one of our application engineers today and find out how Fredericks inclinometers and tilt sensors deliver high repeatability and accuracy without breaking the bank.
 Use our online chat or email us at [email protected] and we’ll get back to you in less than 24 hours.Return to Blog